status-im/snt-gas-relay/installation-testnet-mainnet.md

 Before executing this program, `config/config.json` must be setup and `npm install` needs to be executed.
 Important values to verify are related to the node configuration, just like:
 - Host, port and protocol to connect to the geth node
 - Host, port and protocol Ganache will use when forking the blockchain for gas estimations and other operations
-- Wallet account used for processing the transactions
+- Account used for processing the transactions
 - Symmetric key used to receive the Whisper messages
 - Accepted tokens information
 - Contract configuration

-1. For testnet, a config file is provided with the required configuration.
+1. For testnet, a config file is provided with the required configuration, you just need to set the account information
 ```
 cd config
 rm config.js